wawrzynmc/CookieClicker/README.md

 <h2>🏃‍♂️ How to deal with 🏃‍♂️</h2>

-- make sure all curcial env variables has been provided
+- make sure all curcial env variables has been provided (env/client.dev.env and env/server.dev.env)
 - `docker-compose -f docker-compose.dev.yaml up --build`